 If the insurance company offers you a settlement, you can count on one thing: the amount they are offering does not represent the true value of your case.
 The insurer knows this, but they are counting on your ignorance and desperation for a quick and cheap settlement.

 Our legal team understands the strategies and tactics that insurance companies use when it comes to settlement offers.
 We will negotiate with the insurer in your case to ensure they do not undervalue your damages.
-If the insurance company refuses to agree to a reasonable settlement, we will stop negotiations, file a lawsuit, and represent you in a civil court.
+If the insurance company refuses to agree to a reasonable settlement, we will stop negotiations with the insurance company, file a lawsuit, and represent you in a civil court.

 How Affordable Is It to Hire Our Personal Injury Lawyers?

-Our law firm works on a contingency basis.
+Our personal injury attorney works on a contingency basis.
 This means that we build your case, present your demand letter to the negligent party’s insurance company, negotiate a settlement, and, if necessary, file a lawsuit and litigate on your behalf in court.
 You pay us no legal fees unless and until we win you an insurance settlement or court award.
 At that time, we take a percentage of the total amount we recovered on your behalf.

 Furthermore, we offer you a free consultation wherein you tell us about your case, and we inform you of your legal options.